AdnanHodzic/ansible-role-docker-compose-setup/README.md

   * Add and setup official Docker APT repositories.
   * Install packages needed for AUFS storage drivers.
   * Add user to Docker group.

+This role was created as part of [containerized-wordpress-project](https://github.com/AdnanHodzic/containerized-wordpress-project)

 Requirements
 ------------